-Yah!
-You’ve made it to ten weeks You may be looking forward to having that pregnant belly and purchasing your first maternity outfits.
-You probably won’t need it yet but you may want to start shopping soon.
+Yay!
+You’ve made it to ten weeks.
+You may be looking forward to having that pregnant belly and purchasing your first maternity outfits.
+You probably won’t need any new clothing yet, but you may want to start shopping soon.
 What kind of clothes should you look for?
 How much money should you spend?
 What are the best tips for buying maternity?
-In this week’s newsletter we are going to give you some practical tips on buying maternity clothes.
+In this week’s newsletter, we are going to give you some practical tips on buying maternity clothes.
 We are also going to give you some ideas for fun and inexpensive things to do this week to pamper yourself.

 By Merzperson at en.wikipedia [Public domain], from Wikimedia Commons

 |Baby: Baby’s crown to rump length is 2.5-3.0 cm. (about the size of a prune).
 Your baby weighs about 3-5 grams.
 All of your baby’s organ systems are present now.
 Your baby’s facial features are formed now.
 Right now, your baby’s head is very large in comparison to the rest of her body.
 Your baby’s head makes up half of your baby’s size.|

 Mom: Over the next week, you may notice your belly start to show.
 It may just be a little pooch that is only noticeable to you or your partner though.
 Your breasts may be looking fuller, your areolas may be darker, and you may see large blue veins on your breasts.
 You still may have problems with morning sickness and fatigue, but this should start getting better soon.
 You only have a couple weeks left and you will be out of the first trimester.

 |Pack up some of the clothes in your closet that you may not be wearing for a while.|

 |Read up on your diapering options.
 Will you use cloths or disposables?|

 |Continue eating healthy.
 Make sure you are drinking plenty of water.|

 |Take a new belly picture for your scrapbook or journal|